ad-mitium/ffmpeg_win_wrapper/README.md

 # FFMPEG for Windows Wrapper

 A wrapper for FFMPEG on Windows because I cannot stand the command line interface offered by FFMPEG.
 There is such a thing as being too complex when you need to use it repeatedly for the same task!
+DO, however, ignore the fact that I wrote nearly 500 lines of code to "avoid" this.

 Currently defaults to MP4 format for greater compatibility.